-Pregnancy is not an illness; it is a normal human condition.
-However, it also presents the body with a number of challenges, many of which can produce symptoms and cause problems.
-Most of these conditions are not serious for mother or baby, although they can be very unpleasant.
+Pregnancy presents the body with a number of challenges, many of which can produce symptoms and cause problems.
+Many side effects of pregnancy are not serious for mother or baby, although complaints like morning sickness, acid reflux and constipation can be very unpleasant.

-Indigestion is sometimes referred to as heartburn, dyspepsia or reflux.
-It occurs in around half of all pregnancies.
+Acid reflux is sometimes referred to as heartburn, dyspepsia or indigestion.
+It's another common side effect of pregnancy, occurring in around half of all pregnancies.
 Typical symptoms include heartburn, tummy or chest pain, an acid taste and feeling bloated.
-Read more about the symptoms of indigestion (dyspepsia) in pregnancy and how you can treat it.

-Constipation is very common in pregnancy.
+Constipation is a very common side effect of pregnancy.
 It means passing hard stools (faeces), sometimes painfully.
 It can also involve going to the toilet to open the bowels less often than usual.
 Constipation can cause a great deal of tummy (abdominal) discomfort, cramping and wind (flatulence).
 It may also cause pain when passing stools.

 Stools are hard because they are drier and constipation can be caused by not drinking enough.
 By the time you pass a stool it has come all the way through the bowel.
 The speed at which it does this (called the 'transit time') varies.
 Whilst the stools are in the bowel, they tend to start to dry out because your body takes water from them.
 The longer the stools spend in your bowel, the more water your body will take back and the harder and drier they become.

-The stools move through the bowel more slowly if there is a lack of fibre in the diet to bulk it up.
+The stools move through the bowel more slowly if there is a lack of fibre and fluids in the diet to bulk up the stools.
 In pregnancy, the bowels tend to be more relaxed and to work more slowly anyway.
 This is partly due to pregnancy hormones and partly due to the growing womb (uterus) putting pressure on the bowels.

 Bowels work more quickly and effectively when you are well exercised, as the tummy muscles help stimulate the bowel.
 In pregnancy the tummy muscles are rather stretched and do this job less well.